syslog-ng/syslog-ng.github.io/doc/_admin-guide/050_The_configuration_file/006_Modules_in_syslog-ng/001_Listing_configuration_options.md

 title: Listing configuration options
 id: adm-mod-list
 description: >-
-    Starting with syslog-ng OSE 3.25, you can use the syslog-ng-cfg-db.py utility to list the available options of configuration objects.
+    Starting with {{ site.product.short_name }} 3.25, you can use the syslog-ng-cfg-db.py
+    utility to list the available options of configuration objects.
 For example, you can list all the options that can be set in the file source, and so on.